jishnujayakumar/MLRC2020-EmbedKGQA/README.md

 # gdown requires anyone with the link id; right click on each file and get it
 gdown --id 1uWaavrpKKllVSQ73TTuLWPc4aqVvrkpx && unzip data.zip
 gdown --id 1Ly_3RR1CsYDafdvdfTG35NPIG-FLH-tz && unzip pretrained_models.zip

-# use pretrained KG embeddings or train from scratch
-# To-Do

-Feel free to try out different parameters mentioned in config/*.yaml as per your need.
-See [LibKGE](https://) for more details
 ```

 # Helpful links